-Timeless drama at Thirty Eight Grosvenor Square
+Timeless drama filming at Thirty Eight Grosvenor Square

 03 May 2018

-38 Grosvenor Square
+Thirty Eight Grosvenor Square

-Once the Indonesian Embassy, Thirty Eight Grosvenor Square is ripe for period T.V and film-makers, advertorial, fashion and lifestyle shoots.
+Once the Indonesian Embassy, Thirty Eight Grosvenor Square is ripe for filming; period T.V and film-makers, advertorial, fashion and lifestyle shoots.
 Past the building’s white-stucco frontage, producers find a grand spiral staircase with patterned iron balustrade that will make an inspiring hero-image for lifestyle magazines.
-The monochromatic tiling in the reception hallway offers a chic edge, ideal for stylish scenes or fashion shoots.
+The monochromatic tiling in the reception hallway offers a chic edge, ideal for stylish filming or fashion shoots.

 The four light-filled rooms upstairs remain with authentic interior features; a perfect backdrop for contemporary and period dramas, art-history documentaries, advertorial and fashion-focused filming.
 Stucco panels including classical imagery such as the Roman god of wine, Bacchus and ceiling paintings with icons including Juno and Jupiter.